 I then studied their wedding album.
 It housed a series of true black and white 5×7 photos.
 The prints themselves were on a thicker paper and hand trimmed.
+(I made copies of some these and printed them on thick silk paper to keep the vintage feel.)
 The album started with my grandmother putting on my mother’s veil as the flower girls looked on with big smiles.
 It ended with a photojournalistic shot of my parents coming out of our family church ducking the rice being thrown on them by well-wishers.

 There are stories behind the pictures, I felt needed to be told.
 There is one poignant image of my mother walking herself down the aisle.
 This was in 1956.
 It was unheard of.
 She had come from a broken home and was on her own since she was 14 years old.
 She was sent to live with a wonderful and warm family who helped her through those years.
 She worked hard and put herself through college and nursing school.
 This image of my mother walking alone down the aisle is one of power.
 It is of a woman who no matter what life throws at her, she was determined to have a happy life, a life based on unconditional love.